vibhuthakur9911/javascript_notes/README.md

 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+### How to Use

+To get started, open the `index.html` file in your web browser.
+After the page loads, you can view the output and any console messages by opening the browser's console.
+Here's how:

+> [!TIP]
+> Open the `index.html` file in your browser.
+> Press `F12` (or right-click and select "Inspect") to open the Developer Tools.
+> Navigate to the "Console" tab to see the output.

+Happy coding!